Charlotte leaders seek calm amid protests over fatal police shooting of black man

 Scott also was charged with aggravated assault in 1992 and assault with intent to kill in 1995.
 Both charges were reduced but the disposition of the cases is unclear.

-Staff writers Ely Portillo, Cristina Bolling, Celeste Smith, Joe Marusak, Elizabeth Leland and Jim Morrill, and researcher Maria David, contributed.
+Staff writers Ely Portillo, Cristina Bolling, Celeste Smith, Joe Marusak, Elizabeth Leland, Karen Garloch and Jim Morrill, and researcher Maria David, contributed.

 Comments